Visit our Sister Sites:

 Seeds: The second most important thing is to use QUALITY SEEDS.

 From year to year seeds will differ in quality.
 My best recommendation is to purchase reputable brand.
-Among the best are Ferry-Morse seeds.
 Be sure to plant the seed according to the package recommendation.
 This includes the best time to plant, how many seeds to use, and how far to space them.

 Plants: If you buy from a local nursery carefully inspect the plants.
 Leaves should look healthy without discoloration and not be root bound in the container.
 We like to use plants that we start from seed indoors.